ashishsaini0194/whatsapp-web-clone/README.md

 # chatApp
-A whatsapp web clone which works in node js and communication takes place through a very good JS library socket io ....
-Hope u guys like it ..
+- A whatsapp web clone which works in node js and communication takes place through a very good JS library socket io ....

+- **To be a sender and reciever you have to use 2 different browsers ...**

+- Hope u guys like it ..

 ## - Features
 ### We can update, View, Remove profile photo and zoom using mouse movement.